rcherrueau/execo/doc/tutorial.rst

 '''''''''''''''''''''''

 On one host *host1* Start an `execo.process.SshProcess` *process_A*
-running an iperf server, then wait 5 seconds, then on another host *host2* start an `execo.process.SshProcess` *process_B* running an iperf client, then wait wait for *process_B* termination, then kill *process_A*::
+running a listening netcat, then wait 1 seconds, then on another host *host2* start an `execo.process.SshProcess` *process_B* running netcat sender, then wait wait for *process_B* termination, then kill *process_A*::

  from execo import *
- process_A = SshProcess("./iperf -s", "host1", ignore_exit_code = True)
- process_B = SshProcess("./iperf -c host1", "host2")
+ process_A = SshProcess("nc -l -p 6543", "<host1>")
+ process_B = SshProcess("echo 'hi there!' | nc -i 1 -q 0 <host1> 6543", "<host2>")
  process_A.start()
- sleep(1)
- process_B.start()
- process_B.wait()
- process_A.kill()

-We ignore the exit code of *process_A* because it is killed at the end, thus it always has a non-zero exit code
+ process_B.run()
+ process_A.wait()
+ print process_A.stdout()

+The netcat option ``-i 1`` is important in this example because as process_A and process_B are started almost simultaneously, we want to introduce a little delay (1 second) before process_B tries to connect to process_A, to be sure that process_A has finished its initialization and is ready to receive incoming connexions.

-This example shows the asynchronous control of processes: while a process is running (the iperf server), the code can do something else (run the iperf client), and later get back control of the first process (waiting for it, or as in this example killing it).
+This example shows the asynchronous control of processes: while a process is running (the netcat receiver), the code can do something else (run the netcat sender), and later get back control of the first process, waiting for it (it could also kill it).

 Actions
 -------